-Sea containers and breakbulk cargo from countries and ports identified as having documented high levels of contamination, or high risk pests, are considered as high risk pathways by the department.
+Sea containers and breakbulk cargo from countries and ports identified as having high levels of contamination, or high-risk pests, are considered to be high-risk pathways.

-Due to the increased risk, all CAL cargo originating/arriving from, or transhipping through an Australian port, are subject to heightened biosecurity measures on arrival including mandatory inspection.
-To minimise the risk of introducing pests or contaminants to Australia CAL cargo is inspected on wharf at the port of arrival.
+Due to the increased risk, CAL cargo is subject to heightened biosecurity measures on arrival.
+To minimise the risk of introducing pests or contaminants to Australia, CAL cargo is subject to mandatory inspection on wharf at the port of arrival.

-The department may expand the CAL at its discretion to manage new or emerging biosecurity risks identified as posing a high level of biosecurity risk.
+We may update the CAL at its discretion to manage new or emerging biosecurity risks.
 Make sure you are aware of CAL requirements when importing CAL cargo into or via Australia.

 - American Samoa